 She holds an LL.M. degree from the Queen Mary University of London (UK) and a Bachelor of Laws degree from the Ankara University, Turkey, where she has been admitted to Istanbul Bar Association.
 Prior to her transition to academia, Simal was an attorney in law at Herguner Bilgen Ozeke Attorney Partnership in Turkey, where she mainly advised on data protection and energy regulations.

 PhD Candidate, Università degli Studi di Macerata, Italy

 Stefano’s field of research is data protection law, with a focus on how different laws affect the smart manufacturing field.
 The first stage of his research involved considering the protection of personal data in the European Union context, the evolution of the law in relation to new technologies and a comparison among different legal frameworks around the world.
 His more recent research focusses on non-personal data, in particular the recent EU Regulation on the Framework for the Free Flow of Non-Personal Data.
 His thesis, entitled “Data Law and the Development of Smart Manufacturing”, analyses the interesting relationship between personal data and non-personal data regulations in the EU, in an attempt to understand how they affect the smart manufacturing industry.

-During his time as a visiting researcher at Strathclyde, Stefano will carry out the research on recent and future developments in Data Law and work on a paper concerning the flow of both personal and non-personal data in and outside of the European Union.
+During his time as a visiting researcher at Strathclyde, Stefano carried out the research on recent and future developments in Data Law and work on a paper concerning the flow of both personal and non-personal data in and outside of the European Union.